 Azores (Bradt Travel Guide)

 A Walk to see Faial’s Craters

-Faial has impressive craters of its own.
-A very interesting walk to see these can easily be arranged.
+Faial has some impressive craters, and a very interesting walk to see these can easily be arranged.
 First get a taxi to drop you off at a parking place near a tunnel entrance to the largest crater (caldeira).
 Arrange for the driver to pick you up later at Cruzeiro (Capelo), or get a bus back from there.
-For full details see Landscapes of the Azores.
+For full details see the Landscapes Guide.

 The walk begins by going through a tunnel to a viewpoint into the main crater.
 As is often the case it was very misty when we did the walk, but the crater still looked impressive.
 Apparently there used to be a lake inside, but the water leaked away through fissures after volcanic activity in 1957.